Eric Murphy (Entourage): Fictional character biography

-At the end of Season 7, E aids Lavin in a takeover in Murray's company after discovering that Murray was reporting to Terrence about Eric's own work performance.
+At the end of Season 7, E aids Lavin in a takeover of Murray's company after discovering that Murray was reporting to Terrence about Eric's own work performance.
 This rebellion presumably outs Murray and also shuts down the Murray Berenson Company for good with Eric and Lavin later going into partnership to form the Murphy Lavin Group.

-Unlike the rest of the entourage, Eric tends to pursue lasting relationships with women, although he is not above the occasional one night stand.
+Unlike the rest of the entourage, Eric tends to pursue lasting relationships with women, although he is not above the occasional one-night stand.
 He briefly dated Ari's assistant, Emily.
 He spent much of season one and part of season two working through a relationship with his girlfriend, Kristen, that ended after she admitted that she cheated while he was in New York filming Queens Boulevard.
-In season two and three, Eric dated Sloan, the daughter of Ari's former partner at the agency.
-At the beginning of season four, Eric said that he and Sloan are "on a break", although it is revealed later in the season that they have indeed broken up and that Sloan has moved on.
+In seasons two and three, Eric dated Sloan.
+At the beginning of season four, Eric says that he and Sloan are "on a break", although it is revealed later in the season that they have indeed broken up and that Sloan has moved on.

 At the end of Season 6, Eric realizes Sloan is the only one he wants to be with and he proposes to her.
 Sloan realizes he is ready to commit to a relationship and they become engaged.
-Eventually they break up again after Eric gets insulted by his future father-in-law Terrence in trying to be forced to sign a prenup before his wedding.
-This angers Eric that his father-in-law would believe he is only marrying Sloan for her money, causing Eric to agree with Scott Lavin's plan to work together to takeover Murray's Talent Management Agency.
+Eventually, they break up again after Eric gets insulted by his future father-in-law Terrence in trying to be forced to sign a prenup before his wedding.
+This angers Eric that his father-in-law would believe he is only marrying Sloan for her money, causing Eric to agree with Scott Lavin's plan to work together to take over Murray's Talent Management Agency.

 After some time, Eric is told that Sloan is pregnant.
-Thanks to Vince, the couple reconcile flying away in a private jet together while Vince and the others head to Paris for Vince's wedding.
+Thanks to Vince, the couple reconcile by flying away in a private jet together while Vince and the others head to Paris for Vince's wedding.
 The day-to-day running of the Murphy Lavin Group is presumably being left in Lavin's hands although Eric promises to tell Lavin everything when he gets back.

 In the Entourage film, Eric and Sloan have again broken up but reconcile after the birth of their child.
 Eric helps find Vince additional funding for his directorial debut, Hyde.
+By the end of the film, Sloan and E have vowed to give their relationship another chance upon giving birth to a baby girl, Ryan Murphy.